-Because urea is the most popular commercial fertilizer used today, ammonia loss from this N source remains important.
+Because urea is the most popular commercial fertilizer used today, AL from this N source remains important.
 Increasing food demand and environmental concerns have made it necessary for producers worldwide to more efficiently manage N resources.
-The need for achieving higher yields with existing N sources, both indigenous and applied, calls for innovative nutrient management tools for producers worldwide.
+The need for achieving greater yields with existing N sources, both indigenous and applied, calls for innovative nutrient management tools for producers worldwide.

-Numerous laboratory, field and greenhouse studies have been carried out to measure ammonia loss from urea and urea containing products.
-The overall trend that can be derived from published research cited here is that that ammonia volatilization from surface applied urea increases with increasing pH, increasing temperature and higher wind speeds.
-It is expected therefore that when fertilizer urea is applied on high pH soils, during warm humid weather and under windy conditions, ammonia losses will be high.
+Numerous laboratory, field, and greenhouse studies have been carried out to measure AL from urea and urea-containing products.
+The overall trend that can be derived from published research cited here is that that ammonia volatilization from surface-applied urea increases with increasing pH, increasing temperature, and greater wind speeds.
+It is expected therefore that when fertilizer urea is applied on high pH soils, during warm humid weather and under windy conditions, AL will be high.
 Furthermore, what the literature review clearly showed was that temperature, pH, and wind speed were the most common variables being used to estimate NH3 loss.
-This is not to say that the other variables measured in these studies were not important, but rather that these three contributed more towards ending up with accurate models for estimating NH3 losses in agriculture.
+This is not to say that the other variables measured in these studies were not important, but rather that these three contributed more toward accurate models for estimating NH3 losses in agriculture.

-Using combined published research, a composite algorithm was developed to provide estimates of potential ammonia losses based on soil pH, wind speed, and air temperature.
-These variables are available for site specific recommendations all over the world, and that can be input into an on-line calculator (http://nue.okstate.edu/N\Fertilizers/Urea.htm).
-Real time estimates of ammonia loss from surface applied urea will assist in making better fertilizer management decisions, and potentially avoiding days where ammonia loss from surface applied urea is expected.
+Using combined published research, a composite algorithm was developed to provide estimates of potential AL based on soil pH, wind speed, and air temperature.
+These variables are available for site-specific recommendations all over the world and can be input into an online calculator (http://nue.okstate.edu/N_Fertilizers/Urea.htm).
+Real-time estimates of AL from surface-applied urea will assist farmers in making better fertilizer management decisions and potentially avoiding days where AL from surface applied urea is expected.